nkarast/BeamParameterEvo/README.md

 The code assumes the LHC ring, i.e. 4 Interaction Points (IPs).
 The two high luminosity experiments are always taken into account (IP1/5), while there is also the option of including the impact of IP2/8.

+**N.B.
+The `compileAtLXPLUS.sh` bash script is available to prepare the installation of the proper GCC and GSL versions as well as the compilation of the code in the CERN AFS LXPLUS environment.**

 ## Output

 Based on the choices the user "ticked" in the `BeamParameters.hh` and the `.cpp` the code returs: